C09: Respectful Campus

 The commitment to a respectful campus calls for promotion of an environment where the following are upheld:

-- UNM's mission is best carried out in an atmosphere where individuals at all levels and in all units value each other and treat each other with respect.
+2.1.
+UNM strives for an atmosphere where individuals at all levels and in all units value each other’s contributions and treat each other with respect.

-- Individuals at all levels are allowed to discuss issues of concern in an open and honest manner, without fear of reprisal or retaliation from individuals above or below them in the university's hierarchy.
-At the same time, the right to address issues of concern does not grant individuals license to make untrue allegations, unduly inflammatory statements or unduly personal attacks, or to harass others, to violate confidentiality requirements, or engage in other conduct that violates the law or University policy.
+2.4.
+The right to address issues of concern does not grant individuals license to make untrue allegations, unduly inflammatory statements or unduly personal attacks, or to harass others, to violate confidentiality requirements, or engage in other conduct that violates the law or UNM policy.

 3. Destructive Actions